UniFirst (NYSE:UNF) Updates FY 2021 Earnings Guidance

 UniFirst (NYSE:UNF) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $7.800-$8.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.660.
 The company issued revenue guidance of $1.81 billion-$1.82 billion, compared to the consensus revenue estimate of $1.80 billion.

-A number of equities research analysts recently commented on the company.
-Zacks Investment Research lowered UniFirst from a buy rating to a hold rating in a research report on Wednesday, April 7th.
-Robert W. Baird reissued a neutral rating and issued a $248.00 price objective (up previously from $240.00) on shares of UniFirst in a report on Monday, March 22nd.
+Separately, Zacks Investment Research cut UniFirst from a buy rating to a hold rating in a research report on Wednesday, April 7th.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 28th.
-Investors of record on Tuesday, September 7th will be issued a dividend of $0.25 per share.
-The ex-dividend date is Friday, September 3rd.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 0.46%.
-UniFirst’s dividend payout ratio is 14.03%.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 28th.
+Investors of record on Tuesday, September 7th will be given a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a yield of 0.47%.
+The ex-dividend date of this dividend is Friday, September 3rd.
+UniFirst’s dividend payout ratio is presently 14.03%.

-In other UniFirst news, Director Kathleen M. Camilli sold 179 shares of the business’s stock in a transaction on Thursday, May 13th.
+In other UniFirst news, Director Kathleen M. Camilli sold 179 shares of UniFirst stock in a transaction dated Thursday, May 13th.
 The stock was sold at an average price of $214.08, for a total value of $38,320.32.
-Following the sale, the director now directly owns 2,988 shares of the company’s stock, valued at $639,671.04.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Michael Iandoli sold 500 shares of the business’s stock in a transaction on Monday, May 10th.
-The stock was sold at an average price of $223.00, for a total value of $111,500.00.
-Following the completion of the sale, the director now directly owns 4,740 shares in the company, valued at $1,057,020.
+Following the completion of the sale, the director now owns 2,988 shares in the company, valued at approximately $639,671.04.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Michael Iandoli sold 500 shares of UniFirst stock in a transaction dated Monday, May 10th.
+The shares were sold at an average price of $223.00, for a total value of $111,500.00.
+Following the completion of the sale, the director now owns 4,740 shares of the company’s stock, valued at approximately $1,057,020.
 The disclosure for this sale can be found here.
-1.10% of the stock is owned by insiders.
+Company insiders own 1.10% of the company’s stock.

 UniFirst Corporation provides workplace uniforms and protective work wear clothing in the United States, Europe, and Canada.
 The company operates through U.S. and Canadian Rental and Cleaning, Manufacturing, Specialty Garments Rental and Cleaning, and First Aid segments.
 It designs, manufactures, personalizes, rents, cleans, delivers, and sells a range of uniforms and protective clothing, including shirts, pants, jackets, coveralls, lab coats, smocks, and aprons; and specialized protective wear, such as flame resistant and high visibility garments.